benwzj/benwzj.github.io/_posts/2024-01-08-Virtual-DOM.md

 ## Why Virtual DOM can help
 Modern browsers are efficient enough to update only the required elements in the DOM.
 For example, if I have two 'p' tags and I change the text in one of the p tags using a button click, then only that p tag will be updated by safari (I have verified this using paint flashing).

 Then why we still need Virtual DOM?
 Virtual DOM is not magic, but it make writing WebApp easier.
 For example, if there are many tags you need to update when a state change, you will have a headache to figure out what tags to change and how to change.
-Rebuild the whole DOM can be easier, but it is slow.
+Rebuild the whole DOM can be easier, but it is slow process.
 Virtual DOM is one way to fix this.

 There are two arguments for React's Virtual DOM being **easier** to build WebApp (not faster):
 - It updates ONLY those elements that actually need to be updated (using **diff**).